SaraCappelletti/mqtt-physical-adapter-java/README.md

 _// TODO_
-When writing the config file in the field type the following strings are accepted: int, double, float, boolean (defaultValue: true/false), string, json-array
+When writing the config file in the field type the following strings are accepted: int, double, float, boolean (defaultValue: true/false), string, json-array, json-object